aspiringsecurity/EthTransport/incidentnotestableland/incidentnotes/README.md

 # Incident Notes @ Tableland

-The initial goal of this project is to develop an incident notes platform for Radiologists using Tableland.
+The initial goal of this project is to develop an incident notes platform for Government members using Tableland.
 Utilizing the tableland to do architecture for development.

 ![arch diagram](https://github.com/tablelandnetwork/example-apps/blob/main/tableland-todo/utils/todos-arch-diagram.png?raw=true)